MikeyBeez/Ollama_Agents/README.md

 2. Select a pattern from the list provided.
 3. Enter the input text for the selected pattern.
 4. The AI will process your input using the chosen Fabric pattern and return the result.

+## 📂 New File Structure

+The command functions have been reorganized into the following files for better maintainability:

+- `basic_commands.py`: Basic operations like changing models and web searches.
+- `document_commands.py`: Document handling operations like uploading and chunking.
+- `fabric_commands.py`: Fabric pattern-related commands.
+- `memory_commands.py`: Memory and history-related operations.

 ## 🤝 Contributing